scotthayne/Image-Grader/README.md

 - Python 3.11+
 - uv (Python package manager)
-- Modal account (Memex can provide instructions of how to set this up)
+- Modal account (Memex can provide instructions on how to set this up)

 ## Quick Start